RGB-WG/rgb.tech/content/docs/_index.md

----
-title: RGB smart contracts docs
-description: >-
++++
+title = "RGB documentation"
+description = """
 Documentation on RGB: scalable & confidential smart contracts system for Bitcoin & lightning network.
----

-# RGB documentation
+"""
+template = "plain.html"
++++

 RGB is a scalable & confidential smart contracts system for Bitcoin & lightning network.
 It embraces concept of private & mutual ownership and is a "post-blockchain", Turing-complete form of trustless distributed computing which does not require introduction of tokens.